Lve Melbourne

 Pictured: Dr Peter Larkins, Mary-Louise Sante, Brendan Tohill and John Panteli.

-The awards, started in 2005 by Melbourne Day Committee and City of Melbourne, have expanded to honour significant contributions in the areas of environmental sustainability, community, multiculturalism and strengthening Melbourne's profile.
+Started in 2005 by Melbourne Day Committee and City of Melbourne, the awards have expanded to honour significant contributions in the areas of environmental sustainability, community, multiculturalism and strengthening Melbourne's profile.

 Like Our Day